Boeing 767: 767-300ER

 A WestJet 767-300ER in 2019, externally identical to 767-300.
 This example was retrofitted with winglets.

 The 767-300ER, the extended-range version of the 767-300, entered service with American Airlines in 1988.
 The type's increased range was made possible by greater fuel tankage and a higher MTOW of 407000 lb.
 Design improvements allowed the available MTOW to increase to 412000 lb by 1993.
 Power is provided by Pratt & Whitney PW4000, General Electric CF6, or Rolls-Royce RB211 engines.
 The 767-300ER comes in three exit configurations: the baseline configuration has four main cabin doors and four over-wing window exits, the second configuration has six main cabin doors and two over-wing window exits; and the third configuration has six main cabin doors, as well as two smaller doors that are located behind the wings.
 Typical routes for the type include New York to Frankfurt.

 The combination of increased capacity and range for the -300ER has been particularly attractive to both new and existing 767 operators.
 It is the most successful 767 version, with more orders placed than all other variants combined.
-As of November 2017, 767-300ER deliveries stand at 583 with no unfilled orders.
-There were 376 examples in service as of July 2018.
+As of 2017, 767-300ER deliveries stand at 583 with no unfilled orders.
+There were 376 examples in service as of 2018.
 The type's main competitor is the Airbus A330-200.
 At its 1990s peak, a new 767-300ER was valued at $85 million, dipping to around $12 million in 2018 for a 1996 build.